tardypad/dotfiles/README.md

 ### Scripts

 Unless explicitly mentioned, all scripts are POSIX compliant.
-Extra commands used are listed on top of each script file.
+Extra commands used are listed as dependencies in their man page.
 Their usage need to be checked within the script to see which options and operands are actually required.